 In Tableau, you can easily subscribe to reports that you need on a recurring basis.
 Subscribed dashboards/sheets will be delivered to your inbox in the form of a PNG image linked to jump directly to the interactive version of the dashboard.

 Busy managers sometimes like to have their reports delivered.
 Tableau supports this through subscriptions.
 The user will be notified via e-mail when the report is updated.
 These schedules are defined by a server administrator, allowing administrators to ensure that any additional server load is balanced appropriately.
-Subscription e-mails also contains links to their live and interactive counterparts located on the server.
+Subscription e-mails also contain links to their live and interactive counterparts located on the serve.

 Step 1: Configure the Simple Mail Transfer Protocol (SMTP) server in Tableau from the Configuration Alerts and Subscriptions Section.
 Restart the server once the configuration is done.

 The following screenshot shows a configuration for Gmail.

 Step 2: Log in to the Tableau Server and Create a New Schedule (Admin > Schedules >New).